cyr17/action-lab-website/README.md

 Basic access control is setup to limit access to various content based based on publishing status.

 - `users`: Users can access the admin panel and create or edit content.
-- `posts`: Everyone can access published posts, but only users can create, update, or delete them.
+- `caseStudies`: Everyone can access published caseStudies, but only users can create, update, or delete them.
 - `pages`: Everyone can access published pages, but only users can create, update, or delete them.

 For more details on how to extend this functionality, see the [Payload Access Control](https://payloadcms.com/docs/beta/access-control/overview#access-control) docs.